 Right from the get-go, you can tell that the Chrome extension has all the usability and smarts you'd expect from ExpressVPN's usual Windows and Mac clients.
-So you can immediately turn on, change location and change your settings right there from the extension - it will come as little surprise when you start using it that ExpressVPN tops our charts as the overall best VPN out there.
+So, you can immediately turn on, change location and alter settings in the extension itself.

 One thing to bear in mind here is that you cannot use the ExpressVPN browser extension without having the appropriate ExpressVPN desktop app installed as well.
-If this is a major problem for you, then there are standalone Chrome extensions that can be used instead (Windscribe listed at #3 is a good example).
+If this is a major problem for you, then there are standalone Chrome extensions that can be used instead.
 That may make the choice for our #1 spot seem controversial to some.

 Get the best Chrome VPN with 3 months extra FREE (opens in new tab)

-When we tested and reviewed Private Internet Access (PIA for short) one of the things that stood out most was the quality of its browser extensions.
-They genuinely add value - which is saying something, considering how affordable PIA is to subscribe to, especially when opting for its 3-year plan.
+When we tested and reviewed Private Internet Access (PIA) one of the things that stood out most was the quality of its browser extensions.
+They genuinely add value — which is saying something, considering how affordable PIA is as well, especially when opting for its 3-year plan.

-Using it on Chrome is really easy and it brings loads of extras to the table.
-There are bonus privacy tools for starters, that can prevent websites accessing your location, camera or microphone.
-They're able to stop WebRTC leaks, and variously block or disable Flash, third-party cookies, website referrers, hyperlink auditing, address and credit card auto filling, and more.
+Using it on Chrome is effortless, and it brings loads of extras to the table.
+There are bonus privacy tools, for starters, that can prevent websites accessing your location, camera or microphone.
+They're able to stop WebRTC leaks, and variously block or disable Flash, third-party cookies, website referrers, hyperlink auditing, address and credit card autofilling, and more.
 That's strong stuff, in a market filled with extensions that are merely considerably stripped back versions of their full-fat counterparts.

 Of course, in an ideal world, Windscribe wants you to be so impressed that you'll go on and sign up to its Pro plan.
 It's a little pricier than much of the competition these days, but means you can use the service on unlimited devices simultaneously (including Windows, Mac, Android, iOS and Linux) and offers 100+ server locations across more than 60 countries.

-So by all means give the free version a whirl, but for something more fully formed you'll want to pay the effective few dollars a month and crank things up to Elite.
-That shows off all of Hotspot Shield's best bits, making it a proper tool for watching worldwide streaming content no matter where you are and proving a handy companion to torrenters.
+So certainly give the free version a whirl, but for something more fully formed you'll want to pay the effective few dollars a month and crank things up to Elite.
+That shows off all of Hotspot Shield's best bits, making it a proper tool for watching worldwide streaming content, no matter where you are, and proving a handy companion to torrenters.

 Either way, the Chrome VPN extension only takes a couple of clicks before you’re up and running.
 While with the Elite, app, you’re automatically assigned to the optimal server with the fastest connection speed.
-And if you just want to get stuck straight in with that paid-for option, you do get a 45-day safety blanket within which you can cancel and get your money back.
+And if you just want to get stuck straight in with that paid-for option, you do get a 45-day safety blanket within which you can cancel and get a refund.

 Chrome VPN FAQ